Almost device-independent calibration beyond Born's rule: Bell tests for cross-talk detection: CHSH Bell tests in IBM quantum computers

 A few remarks on the data acquisition process are now in order.
 In an IBMQ device, a task consists of specifying the quantum circuit to be implemented and the number of shots, i.e., how many times we repeat the experiment.
 However, for a proper Bell test, the inputs $(x,y)$ must be generated randomly and uncorrelated with the state of the qubits to be tested.
 To this end, one may first generate a (pseudo)random sequence of input pairs $(x,y)$ and submit a task defined by the sequence of circuits corresponding to these pairs while setting the number of shots to {\em unity} for each circuit.

-Even then, the issue remains that various shots may become correlated since we must specify the entire input bit strings when submitting the task.
+Even then, the issue remains that various shots may become correlated since we must specify the entire input bit strings $(x_1,y_1),(x_2,y_2),\cdots,(x_N,y_N)$ when submitting the task.
 In other words, from the perspective of a loophole-free Bell test~\cite{Hensen2015,Shalm2015,Giustina2015,rosenfeld_event-ready_2017}, this potentially allows the leakage of inputs across parties.
 For cross-talk detection, we shall {\em assume} that this potential leakage does not alter the behavior of the individual qubits.
-Even though this {\em assumption} renders our protocol {\em non-fully-DI}, its violation would again imply some kind of cross-talks that should be addressed to improve local addressability.
+Even though this {\em assumption} renders our protocol {\em non-fully-DI}, and hence our choice of the term {\em almost DI},\footnote{The term almost device-independent was also used very differently in \cite{SOS+24} to refer to a situation where only one of the parties in a multipartite scenario is trusted.} its violation would again imply some kind of cross-talks that should be addressed to improve local addressability.
 Moreover, to collect statistically significant sets of data more efficiently, instead of measuring one shot for each circuit, we carry out multiple shots for each circuit but assign each shot to a different Bell test.
 This means if we want to run $M$ Bell tests where each Bell test consists of $N$ rounds (experimental trials), we submit $N$ tasks to an IBMQ device where each task consists of $M$ shots.
-Then, the data produced by the $i$-th shot of every task becomes the data for the $i$-th Bell test.
+Then, the data produced by the $i$-th shot of every task is treated as the data for the $i$-th Bell test.
 See \cref{fig:DataAcquisition} for a schematic explanation of the data acquisition process.